LavaV9/CAIRHackathon/readme.md

-# SYN Frontend
+# FYN Frontend

-This is the frontend for SYN; a web app built to help users learn and translate sign language using a camera interface, live feedback, and a clean, space-inspired UI.
+This is the frontend for FYN; a web app built to help users do push ups the fyn way
 ---

 ## What’s Been Built